 We must grapple with terms.
 There is disagreement with the strict Schenerians and I need to discuss these terms with the Schenker people.
 Frank Brickle and Emil Awad support my contention that we can and we are prolonging things other than triads.
 We disagree with the Schenkerians who say we’re not allowed to prolong dissonances.

 Babbitt didn’t press the matter.
 Joseph Strauss likes to say a hexachord *governs* a section in a work by Babbitt or Shoenberg.
-Brickle, Awad, and I like to say Babbitt is *prolonging* that hexachord.
+Brickle, Awad, and I like to say Babbitt is *prolonging* (a usage redolent of Schenker) that hexachord, that collection.

-When I first wrote about Swan Song, I mentioned to Babbitt that he lands some creatures that don’t want to be landed.
+As I prepared my first notes about Swan Song, I mentioned to Babbitt that he lands some creatures that don’t want to be landed.
 Swan Song No. 1 is an all-trichord piece.
 When he lands 016 he does not try to subdue it.
-It’s like a very energetic fish on your hook, writhing around.
+It’s like a lively fish on your hook, writhing around.
 Babbitt never responded to such comments.
 He would just nod.

 Stop holding whatever you’re holding – erase it.